 Information updates

-The course was held in Melbourne from Thursday 2nd March to Friday 3rd March 2023 (8:30am - 5:00pm) and attended by more than 40 delegates.
-The course has previously been held in Canberra (September 2018), Brisbane (March 2019) and Perth (September 2019).
+The course has previously been held in Melbourne (March 2023), Canberra (September 2018), Brisbane (March 2019) and Perth (September 2019).

 This course is presented in an interactive case study format and has been designed for dietitians with an allergy caseload or wanting to upskill in food allergy and intolerance, who work in private practice, community and hospital-based dietitians.
 The course can also be used as a refresher if you are returning to practice within this area.
 The course is worth 24 CPD hours.